 It's okay to use labels, but "know where their functions should end."

-An obvious example is how the advertising and music and beauty and fashion industries - pretty much all corporate media in our society - reinforce stereotypical images of women as sex objects and little more.
-The basic de-humanizing effect of seeing women in this one-dimensional context is what opens the door to violence and sexual abuse towards women, and other elements of social inequality.
+An obvious example is how the advertising and music and beauty and fashion industries - pretty much all corporate media in our society - reinforce stereotypical images of women as sex objects through hundreds of thousands of representations every year.
+The basic dehumanizing effect of seeing women in this one-dimensional context year after year is one way that violence and sexual abuse towards women can become normalized when mixed with other harmful cultural messages and assumptions.

 In the eyes of so many damaged and conditioned men a filter or screen is formed between themselves and women, where they see "tits and ass," an object they feel entitled to, but do not see the human being with all of her multi-dimensional qualities.
 Somehow a fundamental connection in the brain became severed, and they understand that "I" have needs, that "I" matter, that "my" happiness is important, but the faculty that allows them to see that this truth exists for the other becomes obscured.
 This blockage is created by judgment.
 She is just a "slut," they might say.